constantine2003/ArchiveStream/README.md

 # ⚡ ARCHIVESTREAM

 **ArchiveStream** is a privacy-first document workstation for high-speed document sequencing and merging.
 It processes files entirely client-side, ensuring sensitive data never leaves your browser.
-Featuring a high-fidelity "Live Stream" UI, it offers secure merging, real-time previews, and cloud sharing in one seamless workstation.
+Featuring a high-fidelity "Live Stream" UI, it offers secure merging, real-time previews, cloud sharing, and end-to-end encryption in one seamless workstation.

 ---